 We collaborate with safety experts and workers' councils to continuously evaluate the effectiveness of our safety computer vision systems.

 As a result, we have seen an 80% reduction in dangerous incidents within weeks of implementation with our clients.
-Read more about how we’ve done this with Marks & Spencer here.
+Read more in the Marks & Spencer case study.

 Building Trust and Safety Together with Protex AI